FAccT 2026/

 Share-out

-Artifacts and Context Cards become source material for a public equitable-disclosure toolkit.
+Groups share artifacts and Context Cards; organizers use them as source material for a public equitable-disclosure toolkit.

 take 01

-Domain-specific tactics for spotting where disclosure benefits some while harming others, especially minoritized groups.
+Practical prompts for spotting where disclosure helps some people while increasing risk for others, especially minoritized groups.

 take 02